Former presidential candidate, Mitt Romney becomes first Republican senator to march in protest

-Romney, who represents Utah, posted a tweet showing him wearing a mask as he walked with Black Lives Matter protesters in Washington on Sunday. bove the photo he wrote: Black Lives Matter.
+Romney, who represents Utah, posted a tweet showing him wearing a mask as he walked with Black Lives Matter protesters in Washington on Sunday.
+Above the photo he wrote: Black Lives Matter.

 Black Lives Matter. pic.twitter.com/JpXUFlxH2J— Mitt Romney (@MittRomney) June 7, 2020